 Can adopting agile be a challenge?
 Of course.
 Will the benefits be multiple?
 Most likely.

 When Christine created her tech startup for waste management and recycling, she and the team decided to follow the Waterfall methodology.
 Separate focus teams were formed for design, build, test, and deploy.
 Unfortunately, they soon began to notice a number of defects.
-Deadlines were often missed, people were working overtime, and the financial loss was substantial.
+Deadlines were often missed, software developers were working overtime, and the financial loss was substantial.